Obtaining a Canadian Short Code: Costs, Benefits and Alternatives

-- No bad actors: Since you’re the only one sending messages on this number, you don’t have to worry about the bad behavior of others potentially impacting your access to the network.
+- No bad actors: Since you're the only one sending messages on this number, you don't have to worry about the bad behavior of others potentially impacting your access to the network or your delivery rates.

 - Acceptable for high volume: Short codes are designed for high volume messaging and have a throughput of 30 messages/second which makes them ideal for organizations that have to reach a large number of contacts very quickly.

 - Full Canadian sovereignty: If it's critical that none of your messaging ever crosses the U.S. border, then a Canadian short code is your only option for sending SMS.

 What are the Downsides of Having Your Own Short Code?

 The primary downside is cost, which I'll discuss more in a moment.

 - Some people have a negative perception of them—associating them with spam or commercial messaging and assuming messages sent over such numbers incur a cost (not usually).

 - Others are unsure how to interact with them because they don't look anything like the “regular” phone numbers to which they are accustomed (this is problematic when you're trying to build an opt-in list of subscribers by having people text a keyword to a shortcode – i.e., “text PIZZA to 78945”).